ulinares/PRML/README.md

 # PRML

-PRML algorithms implemented in Julia
+Implementation of algorithms from Bishop's book "Pattern Recognition and Machine Learning" in Julia.